 Individual Pages – Successful Content Marketing Pieces

-Rio SEO Social also shows data on the page level, so you can evaluate which blog posts are more successful than others.
+Rio SEO Social also shows data on the page level.
+This allows you to evaluate which blog posts are more successful than others.
 The Backpack Cheat Sheet, the Go Camping Flowchart and Hiking Shoes vs. Hiking Boots were the top three blog posts driving social traffic.
 These posts combined for more than 40% of all social entrances to the blog.
 Rio SEO Social makes it extremely easy to segment your successful content to see which posts drive the most traffic.
 This helps you determine which posts visitors share most often, and which posts bring in the most social visits.

 Topical Categories – Successful Content Marketing Categories